messenger1th/KeyValue-Raft/README.md

 **How to make persistent value written atomic ?**

-Todo: maybe operating system support.
+write file and rename it.

+rename and move operation are atomic.